easystats/effectsize/paper/paper.md

 ### Percent Variance Explained

 For linear models...
+For each model term, thus ideal for accompnying ANOVA tables.

-anova and lmer
+anova and lmer...
+When sums of squares are not available, an approximation based on the test statistic of that terms is used (see bellow):

 Baysian (via posterior predictive distribution simulation).